- Remove tax-free cash from your house with Equity release joint ownership

 Julia A

 My mother has dementia.
-With my solicitor and my power of attorney, I got equity release on my mother’s house to pay for specialist modifications for her comfort.
+With my solicitor and my power of attorney, I obtained equity release on my mother’s house to pay for specialist modifications to improve her comfort.

 David P